cisagov/get.gov/pages/domains/domains_before.md

 ### Your senior official

 Your senior official is a person within your organization who can authorize your domain request.
 This person must be in a role of significant, executive responsibility within the organization.
-Read more about [who can serve as an senior official](../eligibility/#you-must-have-approval-from-an-senior-official-within-your-organization).
+Read more about [who can serve as a senior official](../eligibility/#you-must-have-approval-from-a-senior-official-within-your-organization).

 What we’ll need to know about your senior official:
 - Name